Orlando Travel Guide

 Downtown Orlando

 Local vibe, good restaurants, Lake Eola park.
-30 min from Disney.
-No theme park convenience but authentic city character.
+30 min from Disney — authentic city character over park convenience.

 Best for: Repeat visitors, longer stays